roronoasor/simplechatserver/README.md

 through the use of symmetric encryption keys as documented in https://github.com/django/channels_redis

 Password authentication can be replaced with a token based authentication along with Federated Access.

+Currently, credential are not enabled for accessing Mongo DB.

+If the App is hosted in AWS/GCP, service/policy based access can be enabled between django app and Database containers.

 ### Sudden traffic spikes